vinay-sj/Flight-Booking-UI/README.md

 #### Instructions for testing:
-* We highly recommend to use Chrome as your browser for testing the application.
+* We highly recommend to use Chrome as your browser for testing the application (especially on Heroku).
 * Due to limitations caused by using free external APIs for fetching live flights data, we would recommend using the following locations as to/from destinations:
 "Boston Logan International", "New York J.F.
 Kennedy", "San Francisco International"